gk199/Run3-HCAL-LLP-Analysis/Classifiers/README.md

 **5. All other images**
 Currently having issues with opening up plots on SWAN and Lxplus, so temporary solution is to visualise them on GitHub.
 This can be ignored.

+**6. running.py**
+This is the main script for training and evaluating the 3DCNN using the 3D jet images in the form of .h5 files.
+There are several different modes to choose from in main(), the main one is training/evaluation.
+Filepaths will need to be changed.